- Oops!Something went wrong.Please try again later.

-Some investors rely on dividends for growing their wealth, and if you're one of those dividend sleuths, you might be intrigued to know that Enterprise Bancorp, Inc. (NASDAQ:EBTC) is about to go ex-dividend in just 4 days.
-Ex-dividend means that investors that purchase the stock on or after the 12th of August will not receive this dividend, which will be paid on the 3rd of September.
+Some investors rely on dividends for growing their wealth, and if you're one of those dividend sleuths, you might be intrigued to know that Enterprise Bancorp, Inc. (NASDAQ:EBTC) is about to go ex-dividend in just four days.
+This means that investors who purchase shares on or after the 9th of November will not receive the dividend, which will be paid on the 1st of December.

-Enterprise Bancorp's next dividend payment will be US$0.16 per share.
-Last year, in total, the company distributed US$0.64 to shareholders.
-Calculating the last year's worth of payments shows that Enterprise Bancorp has a trailing yield of 2.3% on the current share price of $27.69.
+Enterprise Bancorp's upcoming dividend is US$0.17 a share, following on from the last 12 months, when the company distributed a total of US$0.70 per share to shareholders.
+Based on the last year's worth of payments, Enterprise Bancorp stock has a trailing yield of around 3.0% on the current share price of $23.58.
 If you buy this business for its dividend, you should have an idea of whether Enterprise Bancorp's dividend is reliable and sustainable.
-So we need to check whether the dividend payments are covered, and if earnings are growing.
+So we need to investigate whether Enterprise Bancorp can afford its dividend, and if the dividend could grow.

 Dividends are typically paid out of company income, so if a company pays out more than it earned, its dividend is usually at a higher risk of being cut.
-Enterprise Bancorp paid out just 23% of its profit last year, which we think is conservatively low and leaves plenty of margin for unexpected circumstances.
+Fortunately Enterprise Bancorp's payout ratio is modest, at just 27% of profit.

 Have Earnings And Dividends Been Growing?

 Companies with consistently growing earnings per share generally make the best dividend stocks, as they usually find it easier to grow dividends per share.
-Investors love dividends, so if earnings fall and the dividend is reduced, expect a stock to be sold off heavily at the same time.
-For this reason, we're glad to see Enterprise Bancorp's earnings per share have risen 14% per annum over the last five years.
+If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
+For this reason, we're glad to see Enterprise Bancorp's earnings per share have risen 12% per annum over the last five years.

 Many investors will assess a company's dividend performance by evaluating how much the dividend payments have changed over time.
-In the past 10 years, Enterprise Bancorp has increased its dividend at approximately 5.9% a year on average.
+In the last 10 years, Enterprise Bancorp has lifted its dividend by approximately 5.8% a year on average.
 Earnings per share have been growing much quicker than dividends, potentially because Enterprise Bancorp is keeping back more of its profits to grow the business.

-Is Enterprise Bancorp worth buying for its dividend?
+Is Enterprise Bancorp an attractive dividend stock, or better left on the shelf?
 Typically, companies that are growing rapidly and paying out a low fraction of earnings are keeping the profits for reinvestment in the business.
-This strategy can add significant value to shareholders over the long term - as long as it's done without issuing too many new shares.
+Perhaps even more importantly - this can sometimes signal management is focused on the long term future of the business.
 Overall, Enterprise Bancorp looks like a promising dividend stock in this analysis, and we think it would be worth investigating further.